jin01020/jin01020.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Hi, I am a 1st year MSc student in [Seoul National University](https://en.snu.ac.kr/index.html), majoring in [Electrical & Computer Engineering](http://ee.snu.ac.kr/en).
-I am currently working in [Computer Vision Lab](http://cv.snu.ac.kr), under the supervision of [Prof. Bohyung Han](https://cv.snu.ac.kr/index.php/~bhhan/).
-My research interests is in computer vision tasks, mainly image/video enhancement via neural network.
-Currently, I am also interested in building generative vision models.
+Hi, I'm a PhD candidate at [Seoul National University](https://en.snu.ac.kr/index.html) in [Electrical & Computer Engineering](http://ee.snu.ac.kr/en), wrapping up my doctoral journey in [Computer Vision Lab](http://cv.snu.ac.kr) under [Prof. Bohyung Han](https://cv.snu.ac.kr/index.php/~bhhan/).
+My passion lies in generative models, particularly research that bridges mathematical theory and practical applications, essentially translating mathematical insights into solutions that matter.
+I'm excited to contribute to the growing world of generative AI.

-My ambition is to develop visionary models that provide assistance to individuals in ways that are perceived as magical.
-If you have any inquiries or wish to connect for professional purposes, please do not hesitate to reach out to me at [hij1112 at snu.ac.kr](mailto:hij1112@snu.ac.kr).
-I welcome all correspondence and look forward to hear from you.
-Wish you a wonderful day!
+Feel free to reach out at [jin0.choi at snu.ac.kr](mailto:jin0.choi@snu.ac.kr) for any inquiries or to chat about research!